- Bank account opening is surging back after a slump during the pandemic, and consumers are focused on digital.

 - Do you work in the Financial Services industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-But what exactly are neobanks, and how are they taking the financial services industry by storm?
+But first, what exactly are neobanks, and how are they disrupting the financial services industry?

 What are neobanks?